 Cottage | 1 bedrooms | sleeps 4

 Heatherlea Cottage is ideal for a romantic break, a fun filled holiday with a young family or even 2 couples.
 Whether Summer or Winter, the cottage is perfect, being close to amazing beaches, the mountains of Snowdonia or relaxing in front of the log burner.
 With a double bedroom, fully fitted kitchen, bathroom with shower over bath and a lounge with log burner and double sofa bed, the cottage can be enjoyed anytime of year as it has full central heating.
 It is secure and safe accommodation, being set within the grounds of the owner's detached property.
-It is a short walk from Holyhead golf course, local amenities and great pubs and restaurants serving delicious local produce.
+It is a short walk from the beach at Trearddur Bay, Holyhead golf course, local amenities and great pubs and restaurants serving delicious local produce.

 |Size||Sleeps up to 4, 1 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Luxuries||Log fire, Internet access, DVD player|